 5.2 Disclosures can be made in a strictly confidential manner via physical post, marked “Confidential” and “Strictly to be opened by addressee only” to:

 Non-Independent Non-Executive Director

 C-8-1, 8th Floor, Corporate Office Tower Block C,

 338, Jalan Tun Razak,

 50400 Kuala Lumpur.

-5.3 As it is essential for the Group to have all critical information to be able to effectively evaluate and investigate a complaint, the disclosures made herein should provide as much detail and be as specific as possible.
+5.3 As the Group needs all critical information to evaluate and investigate a complaint effectively, the disclosures herein should provide as much detail and be as specific as possible.
 The disclosures should contain the following information: